itsdfish/RetirementPlanners.jl/docs/src/advanced_example.md

 ### Inflation

 In the example below, we will also use the GBM to simulate inflation in the economy.
 The primary difference will be the values assigned to the parameters ``\mu`` and ``\sigma``.
+The function for using the GMB as a model of inflation is `dynamic_inflation`.

 ### Model

+All of the assumptions described above are encoded into the model object in the code block below.

 ```julia
 model = Model(;